laughedelic/literator/README.md

 Using `escapedCode` parser we can ignore escaped closing comment brace inside of a comment.

-Note: the only limitation is that you cannot use an escaped block of code with a closing comment brace inside of a comment with margin.
+_Note:_ the only limitation is that you cannot use an escaped block of code with a closing comment brace inside of a comment _with margin_.

 ```scala
   def escapedCodeWith(esc: String) = esc ~> many(anythingBut(esc)) <~ esc ^^ { esc+_+esc }